Fanatica

-"Fanatica" is a song by German rock band Eisbrecher, released as the second single from their self-titled debut album.
+"Fanatica" is a song by German Neue Deutsche Härte band Eisbrecher, released as the second single from their self-titled debut album.
 It is the first of only three Eisbrecher songs so far that include a line in English ("This Is Deutsch" from Sünde is the second, and "Gothkiller" from Eiszeit is sung entirely in English).
 The single does not include the "Fanatica Club Mix" available on the self-titled album.